richardscull/WebDiscordStatus/.github/README.md

 </h1>
 <h4 align="center">Create a simple webpage that allows people to check your Discord status quickly and easily.
 Whether it's your status or someone else's, this page should provide a user-friendly interface for users to see whether Discord is up and running without having to navigate to the Discord status website.<h4>

+# Additional preporation 🛠️

+To utilize this feature, please ensure that you have a valid Discord bot and you are on the same server as the bot.

+> Attention, if you do not follow the step above, the application will not work!

 # ⚙️ Setup

 To start, clone the git repository and install all required dependencies: